Learn to set clear expectations and build trust with your customers by creating a comprehensive service level agreement using our free template.

 How Do You Create a Simple SLA?

-While there are no general guidelines for drafting SLAs, the details depend on the industry, the company, the customer, the type of service, and even specific situations.
-However, certain elements have prevailed in many service agreements.
-These usually consist of the following elements:
+While there are no general guidelines for drafting SLAs — the details depend on the industry, the company, the customer, the type of service, and even the specific situation — a simple SLA usually comes together in these nine steps:

 Defining Response Time vs. Resolution Time